 After you’ve evaluated the situation and determined what the objectives of the project are, you have to select the right strategy and estimate the resources that you’ll need to reach that goal.
 Resource forecasting must be thought through as efficiently and cost-effectively as possible.
 These resources include labor, materials, equipment, facilities and others, such as admin, subcontractors, etc.

 2. Procure Resources

 You need to start to assemble your team according to the skills and experience the project requires.
 Equipment must be sourced, and contractors secured.
-Some of the aspects of this stage of resource planning include developing team roles, procurement needs, contracts, budgets, measurements to judge performance and any policies and procedures.
+Some of the aspects of this stage of resource planning include developing team roles, procurement needs, contracts, budgets, measurements to judge performance and any policies and resource optimization procedures.